What is Focusing?

 Focusing is not psychotherapy or any kind of 'treatment'.
-Once you've learnt it, it doesn't need the presence of a trained professional.If you learn Focusing on a course, you will also learn the skills of Focusing partnership, so that you will be able to Focus and listen in a reciprocal exchange with another Focuser.
-However, having a session or sessions with a trained professional is always an option if a reciprocal partnership doesn't feel right for you, or if you feel you need some extended time for being listened to.
+Once you've learnt it, it doesn't need the presence of a trained professional.If you learn Focusing on a course you will also learn the skills of Focusing partnership, so that you will be able to Focus and listen in a reciprocal exchange with another Focuser.
+However, having a session or sessions with a professional is always an option if a reciprocal partnership doesn't feel right for you, or if you feel you need some extended time for being listened to.

 You can learn Focusing either individually or in a group.
-Although individual teaching suits some people best, many find they can learn better in a group where there is a chance to practise with different people.
-If you attend all five weekends of a Focusing Skills Course you will receive the BFA (British Focusing Association) Focusing Skills Certificate.
+Although individual teaching suits some people best, many find they can learn better in a group where there is a chance to practise with different Focusing partners.
+If you attend all five weekends of a Focusing Skills Course, you will receive the BFA (British Focusing Association) Focusing Skills Certificate.
 This is not a professional qualification but it is essential if you would like to train as a Focusing practitioner or teacher.
 Click here for the dates of any courses I'm running.